Luminous gemstones: Mythological luminosity

 Luminous gems are common theme in comparative mythology.
 Ball cross-culturally analyzed stories about luminous stones and pearls and found about one hundred variants in ancient, medieval, and modern sources.
 The wide-ranging locations of the tales comprise all Asia (except Siberia), all Europe (except Norway and Russia), Borneo, New Guinea, the United States, Canada, certain South American countries and Abyssinia, French Congo, and Angola in Africa.
 The later African and American myths were likely introduced by Europeans.
-Ball divides legends about luminous gems into three principal themes: light sources, gem mining, and animals (Ball 1938: 497–498).
+Ball divides legends about luminous gems into three principal themes: light sources, gem mining, and animals.